 Bluebonnet Lane and Melridge Place provide access to Zilker Elementary School, Little Zilker Park, businesses, and the Zilker and South Lamar neighborhoods.
 Funding for this project is available from the 2016 Mobility Bond Bikeways, Corridor, and Safe Routes to School programs.

-Phase one of project implementation between Del Curto Road and South Lamar Boulevard will begin in the coming weeks, following completion of street resurfacing in this section.
-During phase one, the protected bikeway will be installed in this segment in a one-way configuration until phase two is ready for implementation.
+Phase one of project implementation between Del Curto Road and South Lamar Boulevard is complete.
+During phase one, the protected bikeway was installed in this segment in a one-way configuration until phase two is ready for implementation.

 - Planned improvements between